sarvl/maluch/Docs/ISA.md

 <!-- TOC --><a name="interrupts"></a>
 #### Interrupts

-Interrupt happens ALWAYS AFTER the current instruction, NEVER during one, this means that IRET can NOT be followd be an interrupt.
+Interrupt happens ALWAYS AFTER the current instruction, IRET can be followed by the interrupt, the next IRET with no following interrupt will properly return to IP that first IRET was supposed to return to.

 When a device signals readiness to a processor, it sets an interrupt, this interrupt appears as a flag in CR0 (the bit position from the left indicates the device id, count starts from 0).